 Sara B. Pritchard

-Assistant Professor, Science and Technology Studies
+Associate Professor, Science and Technology Studies

 History of technology, environmental history; 20th century France and French empire

 American history; social history in the nineteenth and twentieth centuries, with emphasis on African American and labor history; radicalism and dissent.

 History of the physical sciences in the 19th and 20th centuries; gender and science; science, race, and colonialism.

 303 Rockefeller Hall